Data assimilation is about determining a model state from observations.

 \[ \begin{align} \Rightarrow\mathbf{x} &= \mathbf{x}_B + \left(B\frac{\mathbf{H}^T\mathbf{H}}{\sigma_y^2} + 1\right)^{-1}\frac{B\mathbf{H}^T}{\sigma_y^2}\left[y - \newhat{h}\left(\mathbf{x}_B\right)\right]. \end{align} \]

-Now assume that there are not one, but $M$ observations.
-The cost function Eq.
-(31.20) generalizes to this case
+Now assume that there are not one but $M$ observations.
+For this case, the cost function Eq.
+(31.20) is generalized to

 \[ \begin{eqnarray} J\left(\mathbf{x}\right) = \frac{1}{2}\left(\mathbf{x} - \mathbf{x}_B\right)^TB^{-1}\left(\mathbf{x} - \mathbf{x}_B\right) + \frac{1}{2}\left(\mathbf{y} - \newhat{h}\left(\mathbf{x}_B\right) - H\left(\mathbf{x} - \mathbf{x}_B\right)\right)^TR^{-1}\left(\mathbf{y} - \newhat{h}\left(\mathbf{x}_B\right) - H\left(\mathbf{x} - \mathbf{x}_B\right)\right).\tag{31.27}\label{eq:3d-var_cost_function} \end{eqnarray} \]

 Here $R$ is the covariance matrix of the errors of the observations.
-Since these are mainly statistical (and not systematic) errors, one can assume that they have a diagonal shape.
-It applies
+Since these are predominantly statistical (and not systematic) errors, one can assume that it has diagonal form.
+One has

 \[ \begin{align} \left(\mathbf{y} - H\mathbf{x}\right)^TR^{-1}\left(\mathbf{y} - H\mathbf{x}\right) &= \mathbf{y}^TR^{-1}\mathbf{y} - \mathbf{y}^TR^{-1}H\mathbf{x} - \mathbf{x}^TH^TR^{-1}\mathbf{y} + \mathbf{x}^TH^TR^{-1}H\mathbf{x}. \end{align} \]